JudeA94/acebook-Charisma/README.md

 In this project, we were tasked with working on an existing application.
 A significant part of the challenge was to familiarise ourselves with the codebase we inherited, and work to improve and extend it.

+## About this project
+Acebook is a web-app similar to Facebook and was built using the MERN stack.
+It allows users to: sign up and log in; view, create, like and comment on posts.
+You can also manage your friendslist by creating, rejecting and accepting friend requests as well as deleting friends.
+Finally, you can update your personal details and choose from a range of profile emojis to suit the user.
+This was a group project completed during week 8 and 9 of the Makers bootcamp.

+## Learnings from this project
+Through creating this app in a group environment, we improved our ability to:
+- Work and communicate effectively within a software development team
+- Break down projects into tasks and assign them to pairs
+- Use agile ceremonies to organise work into sprints and improve processes
+- Use a developer workflow to plan, implement and peer-review features
+- Build fullstack web applications using the MERN stack for the first time
+- Implement routes that interact with the MongoDB database provided to us
+- Update the user authentication to use bcrypt and validator
+- Build out the entirety of the frontend and styly it using react

 ## Existing Features

 It's already possible for a user to: